 The Urania included an observatory, auditorium and other lecture rooms, cinema facilities, a photographic studio, and similar.

 The architect, Max Fabiani (1865-1962), had studied and worked at the feet of the great Otto Wagner, pioneer of modern architecture.
-His design walked the difficult tightrope of attempting something entirely modern while also keeping to the historical exterior style favoured by the city elders.
+His design walked a difficult tightrope between attempting something entirely modern while also keeping to the historical exterior style favoured by the city elders.

 Progressive architects of the time, however, might have seen the result as a missed opportunity to build something even more radical.